d9pouces/PolyArchiv/README.md

 There are also several kinds of remote repositories:

-  * GitRepository (requires a local git repository): after the backup, local commits are pushed to this remote git repository,
+  * gitrepository (requires a local git repository): after the backup, local commits are pushed to this remote git repository,
-  * Rsync: after the backup, all files are synchronized to the remote repository,
+  * rsync: after the backup, all files are synchronized to the remote repository,
-  * TarArchive: after the backup, all files are archived in a single .tar.gz archive and sent to the remote repo (via ftp, scp, http, smb, or a basic cp),
+  * tararchive: after the backup, all files are archived in a single .tar.gz archive and sent to the remote repo (via ftp, scp, http, smb, or a basic cp),
-  * Duplicity: after the backup, all files are encrypted and sent to the remote repository.
+  * duplicity: after the backup, all files are encrypted and sent to the remote repository.

 Each repository (either local or remote) is associated to a backup frequency.
 If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.